natalieagus/50005/docs/Programming Assignment/pa2/03-submission.md

 Please be present at your designated slots (refer to course handout) for your PA2 demo.
 Even though you have submitted your code, we still want to witness your PA2 **in person**.
 You will <span class="orange-bold">clone</span> your submitted code (fresh) and run it <span class="orange-bold">on a different machine</span>.
 If you're doing the project alone, our TA/Instructor will be your client.

+{:.highlight}
+If all goes well, you should obtain a maximum score of 8% of your overall 50.005 grades.

+Here's the breakdown of PA2 assessment, based on each feature:
+1. Task 1 (3%): Authentication Protocol
+2. Task 2 (2%): Confidentiality Protocol 1 (CP1)
+3. Task 3 (2%): Confidentiality Protocol 2 (CP2)
+4. Following given protocols closely (1%)
+5. Incorporate attempts to support sustainability and inclusivity (**failure** to do so results in -3%)

+**Total maximum PA2 grades: 8%**.

 {:.important-title}
 > Prepare everyone
 >